OpenFolf/project-report-vuepress/docs/design-overview/README.md

 When using the score card (figure 17, appendix 3) most players were able to log their score and the score off other players.
 Most registered their score; then by default the cell below where they registered becomes active.
 Then they manually selected their team members cell and registered their score.

-The team had made a zigzag button for when a user is registering the score of all players.
-Instead of making the cell below active it makes the cell to its right active until all players score for that hole has been registered and then drops down to the next hole.
+The team had made a _zigzag_ button for when a user is logging the score of all players.
+Instead of making the cell below active it makes the cell to its right active until all players score for that hole has been logged and then drops down to the next hole.
 But only one realized how to use it, and that was only by pressing all the buttons to see what they would, before logging any score and finding out that way.
 Others had to ask what the button does.

-One thing that users voiced regarding the scorecard when they were testing the application on small phones, such as iPhone 8, was that could not see the whole table.
-There for they could not see for whom they were registering the score.
+One thing that users voiced regarding the scorecard when they were testing the _application_ on small phones, such as iPhone 8, was that could not see the whole table.
+There for they could not see for whom they were logging the score.

-**Potential reaction**: The zigzag button is unclear but does not seem to distract or bother those that do not use it.
+**Potential reaction**: _The zigzag button is unclear but does not seem to distract or bother those that do not use it.
 The team feels that its function is important for those that discover what it does and because of this we do not want to remove it.
 But both that button and the light mode/dark mode must be put in a menu, some later iterations.
-Furthermore, the zigzag button must display some tool tip that describes its function when pressed.
+Furthermore, the zigzag button must display some tool tip that describes its function when pressed._

-Because some users were not able to see the whole table, the tool header must float on top when user scrolls down the table to register score.
+_Because some users were not able to see the whole table, the tool header must float on top when user scrolls down the table to register score._

 ---